What you need to know before you go travelling

 Local customs play a part in a successful trip, so some detailed research is a must.
 Up-to-date guidebooks and websites such as Lonely Planet and online forums such as Thorn Tree Travel Forum could be good places to look.
 Rough Guide produces a series of First Time Guides that are made especially for those preparing to venture into unknown territory.

-Finally, the Foreign & Commonwealth Officeopens in a new window website is a must, offering great, detailed information on crucial visa, security, health and cultural norms, including a range of brochures to download and print.
+Finally, the Foreign, Commonwealth & Development Office website is a must, offering great, detailed information on crucial visa, security, health and cultural norms, including a range of brochures to download and print.